 My research focuses broadly on professional working life in education contexts representing all sectors - compulsory and post-compulsory - and my recent studies have examined the academic workforce in higher education.
-Four funded projects on UK-based university professors have culminated in my latest book, Professors as academic leaders: expectations, enacted professionalism and evolving roles, published in 2018 by Bloomsbury.
+Four funded projects on UK-based university professors have culminated in my book, Professors as academic leaders: expectations, enacted professionalism and evolving roles, published in 2018 by Bloomsbury.
 A Spanish translation of the book has been published by Narcea, with the addition of a prologue by the eminent Professor Miguel Zabalza Beraza from the Universidad de Santiago de Compostela.
 One of the research projects that feeds into the book traced the history of professors and professorship from medieval times - from which I developed a website intended for a general audience of those interested in how professorship and professors' work has evolved.
 Since my research into professors has generated what I believe is the largest research-generated data set to date on UK-based professors, I am often invited to speak at universities' professorial away days, or to advise universities on how best to deploy and develop their most senior academics.
 In 2022 I also featured in a South Korean TV documentary, 'Chair', which was broadcast by KBS, and is now available to view on YouTube.

 Another of my fields of interest and expertise is research leadership and researcher development, and, again, I am often invited to speak on issues related to these topics.
 I am also an associate researcher, by invitation, at the Centre for the Study of Research Training and Impact at the University of Newcastle in Australia.